basedCRM/NFT-Minting-Dapp/README.md

 https://storageapi.fleek.co/4f9743ce-d4c0-4c96-8917-d32196fb5396-bucket/Archetypes/

-So that the sequence can move from 0 to 1 to 2 etc. following the end of the BaseTokenURI -- which assigns .json files to each NFT.
+The contract sequences .json files to attach to each NFT following the end of the BaseTokenURI.

-The .png files are referred to within the NFT metadata [the .json files]
+The .png files are referred to within the .json files.

 More details for NFT metadata here: